aws-ia/terraform-aws-eks-blueprints/README.md

 15. [AWS Distro for OpenTelemetry Collector(AWS OTel Collector) ](https://github.com/aws-observability/aws-otel-collector)

 # Node Group Modules
-This module contains dedicated sub modules for creating [AWS Managed Node Groups](modules/aws-eks-managed-node-groups), [Self-managed Node groups](modules/aws-eks-self-managed-node-groups) and [Fargate profiles](modules/aws-eks-fargate-profiles)
+This module contains dedicated sub modules for creating [AWS Managed Node Groups](modules/aws-eks-managed-node-groups), [Self-managed Node groups](modules/aws-eks-self-managed-node-groups) and [Fargate profiles](modules/aws-eks-fargate-profiles).
-Mixed Node groups with Fargate profiles can be defined simply as a map variable in `<env.tfvars>`.
+Mixed Node groups with Fargate profiles can be defined simply as a map variable in `<env>.tfvars`.
-This approach allows you to add/remove node groups or fargate profiles by just adding/removing map of values to the existing `<env>.tfvars`.
-AWS AUTH config map handled by this module to ensure new node groups successfully joined with the Cluster.
+This approach provides flexibility to add or remove managed/self-managed node groups/fargate profiles by just adding/removing map of values to the existing `<env>.tfvars`.
+This allows you to define unique node configuraton for each EKS Cluster in the same account.
+AWS auth config map handled by this module to ensure new node groups successfully joined with the Cluster.
+Each Node Group can have dedicated IAM role, Security Group and Launch template to improve the security.

 Please refer to the `dev.tfvars` for full example.

 **Managed Node Groups Example**